donaldboulton/publiuslogic/src/pages/blog/google-maps+react-hooks.md

 <Map {...mapProps} />
 ```

-If you'd like to do something more fancy, for instance add some markers to the map, you can also pass in an `onMount` function:
+If you would like to do something more fancy, for instance add some markers to the map, you can also pass in an onMount function:

 ```jsx
 const addMarkers = links => map => {